About Lt. Chris Hunter

 Lt.
 Hunter was involved in numerous projects within the Department, including the recent design of two of the Department’s newest apparatus.
 In fact, the Department’s new rescue-engine is dedicated to Lt.
 Hunter for his efforts.

 Over the years, Lt.
 Hunter received many awards during his time with the Cinnaminson Fire Department, including the CPR Life Saves award and Career Firefighter of the Year.
 Lt.
 Hunter was also recognized for his heroic efforts while responding to a call.
 In 2004, Lt.
 Hunter received a meritorious service award from the 200 Club of Burlington County for his role in rescuing an Alzheimer’s patient from a burning apartment building.

 On November 15, 2014, Lt.
 Hunter passed away at home within 24 hours of working a shift and responding to emergency incidents.

 Although Lt.
 Hunter’s passion for the job was an important part of his life, his love for his family was immeasurable.
 His wife, Claire; his son Christopher (CJ); age 8 and his daughter Emma; age 4, survive him.
 He is the loving son to James and Marion Hunter, brother to Sheri Hunter and uncle to Dylan Hunter.
 Lt.
 Hunter was very proud of his family and spent much time with them enjoying sports or taking trips to Long Beach Island.

-To honor his passion for training, a foundation has been created to help libraries offer fire-training books for first responders.
+To honor his passion for training, a foundation has been created to help first responders further educate their career.
 The Hunter’s Heroes Foundation is being run by Lt.
-Hunter’s wife and three of his coworkers in South Jersey to preserve his spirit and legacy.
+Hunter’s wife in South Jersey to preserve his spirit and legacy.